DBCDK/serviceprovider/doc/README.md

 Parameters are general across endpoints:

 - `access_token` is the access token when needed
+- `fields` which keys should be in the returned object(s).
+- `pretty` determines whether the JSON should be prettyprinted when serialising.
+- `timings` enable some timing statistics in envelope
+- `callback` is the callback name when doing a jsonp request on the HTTP-transport
 - `offset` for paginated results, such as search result.
 - `limit` for paginated results, - number of results per page.
-- `pretty` determines whether the JSON should be prettyprinted when serialising.
-- `callback` is the callback name when doing a jsonp request on the HTTP-transport
-- `fields` which keys should be in the returned object.
-- `timings` enable some timing statistics in envelope

 __Responses__ are returned within an envelope, as a JSON object with the following properties: